JabRef/user-documentation/en/SQLDatabase.md

 ## Try it out

-You can test the shared SQL database support by using <https://www.freemysqlhosting.net> for MySQL (not recommended) and <https://www.elephantsql.com/> for PostgreSQL (recommended).
+You can test the shared SQL database support by using <https://mariadb.com/kb/en/library/web-hosting-providers-offering-mariadb/> for MariaDB (not recommended) and <https://www.elephantsql.com/> for PostgreSQL (recommended).